sampsyo/cs6120/content/blog/2019-10-23-tail-call-elimination.md

 followed by `retval`, and immediately followed by a `ret`.

-This doesn't take into account more complex cases where there isn't an explicit return of a function call, but the value returned only comes from the same created.
+This doesn't take into account more complex cases where there isn't an explicit return of a function call, but the value returned comes from a call to the same function from different branches.
 For example:
 ```
 function foo(n: number): number {
   ...